Delivery

 What is a plaintext email?
 When you use either editor to build an email campaign, you are creating the HTML version of that campaign, which usually includes engaging content and colorful images.
 We send all emails as a multi-part message, meaning that a text-only version is sent along with the HTML version.
 This text-only version […]

+This article covers some common misconceptions about deliverability and explains how to avoid them.
 Protecting and improving your deliverability can feel overwhelming, especially with the constantly evolving technologies that surround email in general.
 To help clear things up, we came up with some pointers about common deliverability mistakes and how to avoid them.
-1. Improperly gathering subscribers Gather subscribers in a very visible and intentional manner, not through ambiguous […]
+1. Improperly […]